abrisse/finary/README.md

 * new investments are created
 * ongoing investments are updated (notably the current price)
-* finished invesments are removed
+* finished investments are removed

 To run a sync, you need to download your Anaxago table investments as CSV file using [this link](https://app.anaxago.com/investments/table)
 (click on the upper button `Télécharger`)